jump-dev/MathOptInterface.jl/docs/src/submodules/Benchmarks/overview.md

 # The `Benchmarks` submodule

-To aid the development of efficient solver wrappers, MathOptInterface provides benchmarking functionality.
+To aid the development of efficient solver wrappers, MathOptInterface provides benchmarking capability.
 Benchmarking a wrapper follows a two-step process.

-First, prior to making changes, run and save the benchmark results on a given benchmark suite as follows:
+First, prior to making changes, create a baseline for the benchmark results on a given benchmark suite as follows:

 ```julia
 using SolverPackage  # Replace with your choice of solver.